hyperking/picojs/README.md

-# picoJS
+# Kunai JS

-A micro reactive runtime library for building fine-grained reactive frontend user interfaces for the web.
+A micro library for building fine-grained reactive frontend user interfaces on the web.

 `bundle size: 4.48kb / gzip: 1.92kb`